Azure/azure-powershell/src/LabServices/docs/Update-AzLabServicesUser.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IUserUpdate>: User of a lab that can register for and use virtual machines within the lab.
-Used for updates.
-  - `[AdditionalUsageQuota <TimeSpan?>]`: The amount of usage quota time the user gets in addition to the lab usage quota.

 LAB <Lab>:
   - `Location <String>`: The geo-location where the resource lives